Halloween Dirt Cups

 Regular dirt cups use Cool Whip to lighten the pudding, and that’s why you usually see them layered.
 I tried layering the pudding cups using 1/4 cup pudding, 1 tablespoon of crumbs, and more pudding + crumbs, but the pudding wasn’t thick enough and covered up the crumbs.

-So I put in the banana ghost into the pudding and sprinkled 1 tablespoon of crumbs around that.
+So I put the banana ghost into the pudding and sprinkled 1 tablespoon of crumbs around that.
 If you add the crumbs before adding the banana, the banana pushes down most of them into the pudding.

 How to make ahead of time